Network and Wireless Communication Solutions

 Bluetooth v4.0: 24 Mbps

-Today, devices such as smart watches that are aimed to consume less power use the protocol named Bluetooth Low Energy.
-This protocol is only compatible with Bluetooth v4.0 and BLE supporting devices, not backward compatible.
+Today, devices that are aimed to consume less power, such as smart watches, use the protocol called Bluetooth Low Energy.
+This protocol is only compatible with devices that support Bluetooth v4.0 and BLE, and is not backward compatible.

 NFC and RFID

 NFC is often confused with RFID.
-RFID, in general, is the name given to the technology used to identify objects using radio waves.
-It has active and passive tags.
-Active tags contain their own power supply and thus enable communication from greater distances.
-Passive tags work by being fed by the magnetic field generated during reading.
-OGS and HGS systems used in bridge and highway toll booths can be given as the best examples of active and passive tags.
-While OGS is a large device that contains a battery inside the device, the HGS is in the form of a card or tag.
-There are RFID tags operating in three different frequency bands:
+RFID is the name given to the technology used to recognize objects using radio waves.
+There are active and passive tags.
+Active tags have their own power source and thus provide the opportunity to communicate from longer distances.
+Passive tags operate by being fed by the magnetic field created during reading.
+The best examples of active and passive tags are the OGS and HGS systems used at bridge and highway toll booths.
+While the OGS device is a large device containing a battery, the HGS is in the form of a card or tag.
+There are RFID tags that work in three different frequency bands:

 Low Frequency (LF) 125 -134 kHz